-Three years ago, we added formal uptime monitoring to our review process, and the results show that most web hosts do an excellent job of keeping their sites up and running.
-If they don't, they suffer for it in our rankings.
-Even if they get everything else right, sites with uptime problems aren't eligible for top scores.
+Recently, we've added more formal uptime monitoring to our review process, and the results show that most Web hosts do an excellent job of keeping sites up and running.
+If they don't, they suffer for it in our scoring.
+Even if they get everything else right, sites with uptime problems aren't eligible for high scores.
 All services suffer ups and downs, sometimes for reasons beyond their control.
 Those sites that fail to address the problem are penalized accordingly.